corda/corda-docs-portal/content/en/tools/ledgergraph/ledgergraph-index.md

 LedgerGraph is a dependency for the set of [Collaborative Recovery](../../collaborative-recovery/ci-index.md) CorDapps V1.1 and above.
 If you are using an earlier version of Collaborative Recovery, you should not install the stand-alone LedgerGraph.
 {{< /warning >}}

-Read the full documentation about LedgerGraph [here](../../../en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md).
+Read the full documentation about [LedgerGraph](../../../en/platform/corda/4.8/enterprise/node/operating/ledger-graph.md).